Are You An Enabler? Here’s how you can tell…

 The Rescuer/Enabler (the martyr)

-The position of the rescuer is “Let me help you!”
+The position of the rescuer or the enabler is a “Let me help you!” person.
 Rescuers work hard to help and take care of other people, and they even need to help other people to feel good about themselves while neglecting their own needs.

 Rescuers are classically co-dependent and enablers.
 They need victims to help and often can’t allow the victim to succeed or get better.